Artjom Dmitrijev

-Artjom Dmitrijev (born 14 November 1988) is an Estonian professional footballer who plays as a midfielder for Uzbekistan Super League club Qizilqum Zarafshon, and formerly the Estonia national team.
+Artjom Dmitrijev (born 14 November 1988) is an Estonian professional footballer who plays as a midfielder for Esiliiga club FC Tallinn, and formerly the Estonia national team.

 Career

 Club

 On 22 January 2019, FC Okzhetpes announced the signing of Dmitrijev.

 International

 Dmitrijev made his senior international debut for the Estonia on 9 June 2015, replacing Sergei Zenjov in the 79th minute of a 2–0 away victory over Finland in a friendly.